 Visit One Foot Island

-A small islet off Aitutaki and some of the prettiest waters you’ll ever see.
+One foot island is a small islet off Aitutaki and some of the prettiest waters you’ll ever see.
 This is the gorgeous water and beaches that you see when you see photos of Aitutaki.
 Home of the smallest post office in the world.
 From One Foot Island, you can walk right out on a sand bar for the perfect view of the lagoon.If you don’t want to do the lagoon cruise, where you will visit One Foot Island, take a water taxi out to the island and spend some time enjoying the beauty.
 This is definitely worth it!

 Hike to the top of Maunga pa

-Mt Maungapa is the highest point in Aitutaki at 124 meters, and shows beautiful views of the island from above.
+Mt.
+Maungapa is the highest point in Aitutaki at 124 meters, and shows beautiful views of the island from above.
 This is a little outside of the town center, but there will be a sign.
 It’s about a 20 minute walk from the bottom, or you can drive about 80% of the way, and then walk the rest.
 The last bit of the walk is pretty steep, so be prepared.
 Once you get to the top, theres an incredible 360 degree view over the lagoon and the motus.
 It’s a great place to watch sunrise or sunset.

 Go to a Church service